Tips for Painting Water and Reflections

 • This means you see more of the undersides of reflected objects and may even see reflected objects that you cannot see at all when you look directly at the objects.

-Try mixing a bit of yellow into the white for these intense highlights.
-In fact, if painted accurately, this painted sunlight can appear as bright as the original reflection of the actual sun.
+Try mixing a bit of yellow or orange into white for these intense highlights.
+If painted accurately, the painted sunlight can appear as bright as the original reflection of the actual sun.

 The Importance of Value & Tone in Painting